prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/cooler-master-haf-xb-evo-review.md

 Its seperate compartments help regulate internal temperatures, as the motherboard, CPU, GPU, and RAM get to enjoy unobstructed and continuous airflow.

 The case also has great cable management options, as you can run wiring through the lower level of the case to the upper level where the second compartment houses most of your components.

+It may be a [small ATX case](/budget-pcs/smallest-atx-cases/), but the interior definitely doesn't feel cramped or compact in any way thanks to its great design.

 ## Features